User Authentication with Out-of-Band SMS

 grant_type=password&username=jsmith@company.com&password=70755246&context=correlationId:4039:false+txID:96003:false&channel=CH_EXTRAPP&authType=AT_TXOOB&noToken=1

-• There are 2 parameters supported for the "context" parameter; it is formatted as follows:
+• There are two parameters supported for the "context" parameter and it is formatted as follows:

-context=PARAM1:VALUE1:isForAUDIT PARAM2:VALUE2:isForAudit (where isForAudit has value true or false : if false, the authentication will not appear in the audit)
+(isForAudit can be true or false - if false, the authentication will not appear in the audit)

-• correlationId: only required if it is passed when do DELIVER-CHALLENGE, if present, will be checked against the value saved in challenge.
+If present, will be checked against the value saved in challenge

-Note: noToken is a common parameter for OpenID token endpoint (on the Authentication service).
-Useful if your application just needs to validate the password without generating a session.
+Note: noToken is a common parameter for OpenID token endpoint (on the HID Authentication Service).
+It is useful if your application just needs to validate the password without generating a session.

 Response with noToken=1 (no session created):